 The chances of seeing this phenomenon are from September to April.
-Also, the greatest frequency is from mid-November to mid-December.
-We know this period as the polar night, when the sun does not cross the horizon line.
+Also, the most significant frequency is from mid-November to mid-December.
+We know this period as the polar night when the sun does not cross the horizon line.

 Thanks to the map, you can quickly find a place free from the influence of artificial lighting.
-While waiting for the aurora borealis, you can indulge in other activities that are extremely popular in the area.
+While waiting for the aurora borealis, you can indulge in other trendy activities in the area.
 I am thinking of dog sledding or snowmobile rides.

-This is a necessary condition to observe the unique phenomenon.
+A clear sky is a necessary condition to observe the unique phenomenon.
 The aurora borealis is a phenomenon connected with the current flow in the ionosphere.
-Magnetic storms cause it on the Sun, which ejects huge amounts of charged particles towards our planet.
+Magnetic storms cause it on the Sun, which ejects vast amounts of charged particles towards our planet.

 These particles encounter the Earth’s magnetosphere, boosting hydrogen and nitrogen, resulting in this extraordinary spectacle.
 Auroras come in many forms and colors.
 It can appear as arcs, rays, bands, or curtains of green, blue, purple, pink, and even red.
 I have seen the aurora borealis with shades of green, which is evidence of an abundance of oxygen.

 You can observe the chances of the aurora borealis at Norway – Lights.
 It is important to remember that just going to observe does not guarantee that you will see the aurora.
-Auroras also occur at different times, the best times to observe them are between 11pm and 2am.
-Keep in mind, however, that it is quite a capricious phenomenon, so we will never be 100% sure that we will see it.
+Auroras also occur at different times; the best times to observe them are between 11 pm and 2 am.
+However, remember that it is quite a capricious phenomenon, so we will never be 100% sure that we will see it.
 The aurora shows itself only to a few, so will and patience are not enough.

 Above all, you need a lot of luck.
-To observe the aurora you don’t need any special equipment, just your eyes.
-If you want to capture this phenomenon, you can take a camera with you.
-If you already know the aurora forecast, be sure to head out of town, as far north as possible.
+Observing the aurora doesn’t need special equipment, just your eyes.
+If you want to capture this phenomenon, you can take a camera.
+If you already know the aurora forecast, head out of town, as far north as possible.
 Don’t forget to have a good view of the north.

 The 4 best places to observe the aurora borealis in and around Tromso